Nicer error reporting

 Error: CustomError("Error reading `test.txt`: No such file or directory (os error 2)")

-Not very pretty, but we can easily adapt the debug output for our type later on.
+Not very pretty, but we can adapt the debug output for our type later on.

-This pattern is in fact very common.
-It has one problem, though: We don’t store the original error, only its string representation.
-The often used anyhow library has a neat solution for that: similar to our CustomError type, its Context trait can be used to add a description.
-Additionally, it also keeps the original error, so we get a “chain” of error messages pointing out the root cause.
+This pattern is very common.
+It has one problem though: We don’t store the original error, only its string representation.
+The popular anyhow library has a neat solution for that: Its Context trait can be used to add a description similar to our CustomError type.
+Additionally, it keeps the original error, so we get a “chain” of error messages pointing to the root cause.

 Let’s first import the anyhow crate by adding anyhow = "1.0" to the [dependencies] section of our Cargo.toml file.